s-iwakawa/Git_GitHub_Slides/01_Start_EN.md

 * Started in 2005 as a tool to manage Linux kernel development
 * Free and open source distributed version control system

-Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.

 ## What is Version Control?
 History ⌛
 * Record changes made over time